- Evaluate your financial history and credit score, then work to correct any imperfections or mistaken records.

 Minimize tech-first financial transfer apps

-While your friends can still pay you back for brunch on your mobile app, stick to collecting larger payments (like rent or your family phone plan collection) via old-school checks in the months leading up to the mortgage application.
+While your friends can still pay you back for brunch on your mobile app, stick to collecting larger payments (like rent or your family phone plan) via old-school checks in the months leading up to the mortgage application.

-These experts stress that it’s important to call your lender if you run into a situation that could impact your ability to get approved for a loan.
-Whether your car dies, you have to take on a bit more credit card debt, or you start a new job, it’s best to keep your loan officer in the loop to minimize the impact of these potential financial changes.
+These professionals stress that it’s important to call your mortgage consultant if you run into a situation that could impact your ability to get approved for a loan.
+Whether your car dies, you have to take on a bit more credit card debt, or you start a new job, it’s best to keep your mortgage consultant in the loop to minimize the impact of these potential financial changes(2).

 Ready to apply for a mortgage?